-But it’s hard to ignore what they see firsthand as the younger generation is keen to know where their food comes from.
-Alan tells the story of their son Brandon’s college soccer team having an outing on the farm.
+But the younger generation is keen to know where their food comes from, and Alan tells a story from when their son Brandon was in college.
+The soccer team had an outing on the farm.

 “That was a day I think Brandon realized what is special about the farm he was raised on,” says Alan.
 “Most of his college teammates had never stepped foot on a farm.
 We had a great day, and Brandon was like a hero for something he has lived every day.
 Some of the kids were so appreciative to have the opportunity to really see cows for the first time.”

-Now, when the Kozaks put out the chocolate milk and dairy products, they find the students want to know it’s coming from their farm, their cows.
-While their interest is exciting, it’s also difficult to address because there is not a straight line from the farm to consumer.
-The label they ship to is not in their local stores, so how do you retain their excitement for the milk they have available to them?
+From their generation, Alan and Sharon have found that visiting youth want to know the milk and dairy products they put out come from their farm, their cows.
+While their interest is exciting, “it’s also difficult to address because there is not a straight line from the farm to the consumer,” Alan relates, explaining that the label they ship to is not in their local stores, “so how do you retain their excitement for the milk and dairy products they have available to them?”

 As the dairy industry segments between commodity consolidation and special labels for niche marketing, Alan sees differentiation as a path for farms like his.

-The Kozaks have put so much effort into developing a high component, high genetics, largely grass-fed herd with a focus also on A2A2 milk.
+The Kozaks have put so much effort into developing a high component, high genetics, largely grass-fed herd with a focus on A2A2 milk and non-GMO feed.
 That effort is not valued when simply added to the commodity pool.

 When the Kozaks saw an opportunity to market a portion of their milk to the Snowville Creamery A2A2 non-GMO, grass-fed label, they went to their former cooperative with the idea, but were told it would be “disruptive” to the market.